 Sometimes it’s true that love is all you need.
 According to a new study published by the Journal of Gerontology: Psychological Sciences and Social Sciences, social engagement is a key factor in bolstering brain activity in older adults.

 According to the researchers, “higher levels of grey matter – or the cells that make up the brain’s outer layer -- is an indicator of improved cognitive function.”
 The level of grey matter in participants’ brains increased for those who reported being socially active.
-This change in their brain matter impacts “language, attention, concentration, decision-making and information processing, the data showed.”
+This change in their brain matter impacts “language, attention, concentration, decision-making and information processing.”

 "I would advise my patients to actively participate in various social activities that give [them] a social identity within [their] social network, at least once a week, to keep [their] brain cells healthy," study co-author Dr. Cynthia Felix told UPI.